-But behind my calm facade, the wait and the worry took their toll.
+But behind my calm facade as we all went about our work in the Old Pathology Building, the wait and the worry took their toll.
 Beneath my middle-aged suit I could have worn a Harry Potter “Undesirable No. 1” T-shirt.
-As each week passed, I became more stressed.
+As each week passed, I became just a bit more stressed.
 And more indignant too, at the way mere umbrage could rewrite the rules and norms of scholarly publishing.

 Gentle reader, had you asked at the start of 2016 if our Centre saw academic freedom as a defining value, my answer would have been: well of course.
 Pretty much as Newman’s Idea put it back in 1852: by way of the “collision of mind with mind” et cetera.
 In fact, the University of Melbourne’s new brand campaign was called “When great minds collide“.
 And here at the Centre, we taught university leadership and management in line with that Enlightenment tradition: a “safe space” for free-range inquiry.
 Here “speaking truth to power” was permissible; and even, at times, called for (Chapter 2).